Statutes of the International Union against Sexually Transmitted Infections.

 The Executive Committee may confer corresponding membership on individuals who act as liaison officers between national, regional or international organisations and the Union.

 The Executive Committee may nominate as patrons, individuals, associations or organisations which wish to support the work of the Union by contributions to its general fund or by grants to special projects.
 Patrons may participate in meetings of the Union without voting rights.

 Article 6: List of Members

-An updated list of the Union's members, associate members, honorary members, corresponding members and patrons, along with their affiliations and contact details shall be kept by the Membership Secretary and the Treasurer and Secretary General apprised of the membership details from time to time.
+An updated list of the Union’s full members, associate members, honorary members, corresponding members and patrons, along with their affiliations and contact details shall be kept by the Membership Secretary, and the Treasurer and Secretary General be apprised of the membership details as required.

 Article 7: General Assembly